ZezhiWang/qbox-cluster/README.md

  - `gcloud` installed locally.
 Follow [these instructions](https://cloud.google.com/sdk/docs/downloads-interactive) to install `gcloud` for your platform.

- - (Optional) `make` installed locally.
+ - `make` installed locally.
 This is so that you can run commands from the `Makefile` as needed.

  - A service account key generated from Google Cloud for the project stored on your machine somewhere.
 This is necessary so that you can use `gcloud` to connect to GCP.
 If you don't have a service account, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 If you need to generate a key for an existing service account, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to generate and download.